COVID-19 Vaccine

 - Schools, drop-in clinics, and pharmacies have vaccines for children.
 Visit the San Francisco City and County website or call SFDPH COVID-19 vaccine call center at 1(628) 652-2700 to find a place to get the vaccine in San Francisco.
 They can also set up an appointment or help you get the vaccine at home.

-Get No-Cost Rides to your Vaccine Appointment with Muni, Paratransit, Uber, or Lyft
+Get Rides at No Cost to your Vaccine Appointment with Muni, Paratransit, Uber, or Lyft.

 For more info on no-cost rides, please see SFDPH.